syncfusion-content/mobilejavascript-docs/MobileJS/ProgressBar/Getting-Started.md

 # Getting Started

+In this section, you can learn how to create ProgressBar and how to use it in your application.

 ## Create your first ProgressBar in JavaScript

 The Essential JavaScript Mobile Progress Bar is a simple interface to indicate the current progress of an operation, such as uploading a document.
 In the following guidelines, you will learn about the features in progress bar widget by creating an App Installer.